fdesjardins/config/readme.md

 # Config

-My dotfiles and other configuration files and utilities
+My dotfiles and other configuration files and utilities.
+Only tested on Ubuntu/Debian Linux distros.

 ## Install